kevinashworth/aws-kevinashworth-com/_posts/2021/2021-10-24-redux-saga-patterns.md

 }
 {% endhighlight %}

-#### The use case

-There are many, but let’s keep it real.
+**The use case.** There are many, but let’s keep it real.
 In our application, we need to support different branches/states that are required to display information and take action based on the current selection.

 If I’m user Martha, I need to be able to select a branch from a dropdown and query the information related to it.